1851 Grand National: Leading contenders

-Vain Hope sometimes listed as Vainhope was the winner of the Wolverhampton Chase in December, beating many of his Aintree opponents.
+Vain Hope not to be confused with another competitor called Hope, was the winner of the Wolverhampton Chase in December, beating many of his Aintree opponents.
 He was also one of two entries for William Vevers, which led the owner to declare which of his two competitors he was placing his faith.
-The betting public followed and respected Vever's judgement and led to his declared runner being a 7/1 morning second favourite, although he drifted slightly to 8/1 by the off.
+The betting public followed and respected Vevers' judgement and led to his declared runner being a 7/1 morning second favourite, although he drifted slightly to 8/1 by the off.
 Under Sam Darling Junior, Vain Hope was kept well to the rear for most of the contest, only starting to make progress after jumping Becher's for the second time.
 Unfortunately he never gave his backers a run for their money and was never closer than fifth on the run in.

 Tipperary Boy Impressed when finishing fourth last year when completely unconsidered by the public.
 He also impressed again with a front running performance in finishing second in the Worcestershire Grand Annual Chase in December when ridden by Ablett.
-Duel National winner, Tom Olliver took the mount at Aintree, leading to his being well backed to 10/1 on race day.
-Olliver took his mount to the front rank right from the off, disputing the lead for much of the first circuit.
+However, it was only when Rescue was a late withdrawal and Tom Olliver became available that the real money was laid on the horse, with booked rider, Tom Abbot fatefully switching to Abd El Kader.
+The pair were sent off at 10/1 and Olliver took his mount to the front rank right from the off, disputing the lead for much of the first circuit.
 Tipperary Boy led at the Water jump before Olliver set out to win the race early, increasing the pace to lead by six lengths at Becher's Brook.
-He maintained his gallop all the way back to the race course when challenged approaching the final hurdle.
-Tipperary Boy kicked through the timber and rapidly faded to finish unplaced.
+He maintained his gallop all the way back to the race course but as soon as he was passed at Canal bridge it was clear his race was run.
+Tipperary Boy faded rapidly to finish last of the ten who passed the post.